Do Carrots Improve Eyesight?

 The myth originated in WWII Britain.
 The Royal Air Force spread stories that their pilots' success in night combat was due to eating carrots.
 The real reason was the newly developed radar system, which the British wanted to keep secret from Germany.
 The carrot story stuck in public consciousness.

 For overall eye health, a balanced diet with various nutrients matters more than any single food.
 Lutein and zeaxanthin (found in leafy greens), omega-3 fatty acids (fish), and vitamins C and E (various fruits and vegetables) all contribute to eye health.
 Carrots alone are not special.
+Similarly, the myth that reading in dim light damages eyes has been thoroughly debunked.

 Things to Know